acmenlei/codecv/README.en.md

 # codecv

 This is a tool for creating resumes using `markdown`.
-It can convert your written `markdown` resume into a `PDF` format, supports multiple templates, is completely free, and runs on love.
+It can convert your written `markdown` resume into a `PDF` format, supports multiple templates, and runs on love.

 <div style="font-size: 1.5rem;">
   <a href="./README.md">中文</a> |